solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/2-Provision-And-Deploy/01-Self-Guided.md

 !!! question "WERE YOU LOOKING FOR THE INSTRUCTOR-LED OPTION INSTEAD?
 [You can find that here.](./02-Instructor-Led.md)"

+## Start Docker Desktop

+Docker Desktop is used to create and deploy the containers used for runnig the _Woodgrove Bank Portal and API_ applications.
+It must be running before you begin the deployment process using `azd up`.

+1. Launch Docker Desktop from the applications menu on your computer.

+2. Look for the Docker icon in your system tray or menu bar to confirm it is running.

 ## Authenticate With Azure

 Before running the `azd up` command, you must authenticate your VS Code environment to Azure.